Lecheor: Allusions

 The festival of Saint Pantelion was held on July 27.
-The fact that this bawdy lai is written on a Holy day can be considered irony.
-Some scholars consider "Pantelion" as a corruption of "Pol-de-Léon," saint from Brittany, which is the setting for this lay.
+The fact that this bawdy lai is written on a holy day can be considered irony.
+Some scholars consider "Pantelion" as a corruption of "Pol-de-Léon", a saint from Brittany, the setting for this lay.

-The Lai of Lecheor is not the only lai to feature women writing.
-Chaitivel and Chevrefoil by Marie de France also include instances of women composing lais.
+The lai of "Lecheor" is not the only lai to feature women writing.
+"Chaitivel" and "Chevrefoil" by Marie de France also include instances of women composing lais.

 Mise-en-abime

-The fact that the lai of Lecheor is about the composition of the lai of Lecheor creates a mise-en-abime.
-The reader can assume that the original lai of lecheor, if it even existed, would have explained more about the woman's reasoning than about the writing of the lai itself and its placement within a historical and social context.
+The fact that the lai of "Lecheor" is about the composition of the lai of "Lecheor" creates a mise-en-abime.
+The reader can assume that the original lai of "Lecheor", if it even existed, would have explained more about the woman's reasoning than about the writing of the lai itself and its placement within a historical and social context.